-While seeking care for Honey, I learned a lot about receiving emergency care for my dog.
+While seeking care for Myles, I learned more about receiving emergency care for my dog.
 Hopefully you’ll never need to know any of this.
-But if your pet gets ill or injured while you’re traveling, these tips will help!
+But if your pet gets ill or injured while you’re traveling or at home, these tips will help!

 What Is An Emergency?

 Before locating the local emergency vets, you will need to decide the seriousness of your pet’s condition.
-When your pet gets sick or hurt in the middle of the night, it can be difficult to know whether you should wait until your regular vet opens, or seek care right away.
+When your pet gets sick or hurt in the middle of the night or on the weekend, it can be difficult to know whether you should wait until your regular vet opens, or seek care right away.

 Most veterinarians agree that certain conditions are too risky to wait before seeking treatment.
 These include: